Corporate Governance

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success

-As a responsible company with a broader social purpose, we understand that we operate within a multi-faceted economic, legislative and social environment.
-We will engage with all our stakeholders to understand and respond to their concerns, needs and opinions in order to ensure the ongoing sustainability of our business.
+As a responsible company with a broader social purpose, the Company understand that it operates within a multi-faceted economic, legislative and social environment.
+The Company will engage with all the Company’s stakeholders to understand and respond to their concerns, needs and opinions in order to ensure the ongoing sustainability of its business.

 Afentra intends to identify and acquire assets adopting an effective operating approach that seeks to safely optimise and extend production whilst reducing harmful carbon emissions.
 The Company is developing a comprehensive ESG strategy which will govern its approach to its environmental, social and governance responsibilities.

-Afentra is led by a board and a management team with a proven track record of creating value and positive stakeholder outcomes through delivery of major hydrocarbon developments and production across Africa.
+Afentra is led by the Board and a management team with a proven track record of creating value and positive stakeholder outcomes through delivery of major hydrocarbon developments and production across Africa.

 Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation